nunofachada/perfandpubtools/README.md

 #### Example 6.
 Compare different implementations

-* Compare NetLogo (NL) and Java single-thread (ST) PPHPC implementations for sizes 100 to 1600, parameter set 1.
+Besides comparing multiple setups within the same implementation, the [perfstats](perfstats.m) function is also able to compare multiple setups within multiple implementations.
+The requirement is that, from implementation to implementation, the multiple setups are directly comparable, i.e., corresponding implementation specs should have the same `sname` and `csize` parameters, as shown in the following commands, where the NetLogo (NL) and Java single-thread (ST) PPHPC implementations are compared for sizes 100 to 1600, parameter set 1:

 ```matlab
 % Specify NetLogo implementation specs